Danay-MaryJoy/resume/README.md

 # Welcome to My Resume Repository

 Hi! 👋
-This repository contains my latest resume and professional background information.
+This repository contains my resume and professional background information.

 ---